 Co-owners of this company are Stephen Merriman (Piano Technician/Tuner) and Mary Merriman (Office Manager).
-Our staff includes Emily (Administrative Assistant), John (Piano Technician), and Dave (Piano Technician/Tuner).
+Our staff includes, John (Piano Technician/Mover), and Dave (Piano Technician/Tuner).

-Please call Emily at 574-329-3430 to set up an appointment if you have a piano in need of a tune, repair, cleaning, regulation, evaluation, or move.
+Please call 574-329-3430 to set up an appointment if you have a piano in need of a tune, repair, cleaning, regulation, evaluation, or move.
 We are located in South Bend, but also serve the surrounding Michiana area including, Granger, Mishawaka, Goshen, Warsaw, Plymouth, Culver, Bremen, Michigan City, LaPorte, New Carlisle, New Buffalo, Niles, Dowagiac, Berrien Springs, St. Joseph, Edwardsburg, and Elkhart.
 Travel fee will apply.

 THE COMPLETE PIANO MISSION:

 RESCUE - REHAB - REHOME

-The mission of The Complete Piano is to save pianos from the landfill, restore each piano to the best a particular piano can be, and rehome it back into the community: Rescue – Rehab – Rehome.
+The mission of The Complete Piano is to save pianos from the landfill, and re-home it back into the community: Rescue – Rehab – Rehome.
 The motto is “Keeping pianos out of the landfill and back into the living room.”
 The purpose is to provide pianos as learning tools, and for creating and supporting live music in our homes and our community.

 Pianos made in the pre-war times were made with the best materials and craftsmanship of the times, as in all products made during this time.
 As with other products, “economical” shortcuts were introduced into our society which also introduced manmade materials that made certain parts of the piano break down as well as affect the sound quality.
 Currently, many of the new budget pianos are made with inferior materials and craftsmanship of these older pianos.
 You cannot buy the same quality of instrument unless you are in the higher budget range.
 Many satisfied people have had their personal piano go through this process, and they have fallen in love with their pianos even more (many of which were headed to the landfill as the other option).